tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 Let's dive back in!

 ## The entrypoint
-The entrypoint of the Go compiler is (unsurprisingly) the `main()` function in the `compile/internal/gc` package [here](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/gc/main.go).
+The entrypoint of the Go compiler is (unsurprisingly) the [`main()`](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/gc/main.go) function in the `compile/internal/gc` package.

 As the docstring suggests, this function is responsible for parsing Go source files, type-checking the parsed Go package, compiling everything to machine code and writing the compiled package definition.

-One of the things that takes place early on is `typecheck.InitUniverse()` [here](https://github.com/golang/go/blob/release-branch.go1.17/src/go/types/universe.go) which defines the basic types, built-in functions, types and operands.
+One of the things that takes place early on is [`typecheck.InitUniverse()`](https://github.com/golang/go/blob/release-branch.go1.17/src/go/types/universe.go) which defines the basic types, built-in functions, types and operands.

-There, we can see how all built-in functions will be matched to an 'operation'.
-We can use `ir.OLEN` to trace the journey of a len statement.
+There, we see how all built-in functions will be matched to an 'operation'.
+We can use `ir.OLEN` to trace the steps of a len statement.

 ```go
 var builtinFuncs = [...]struct {